 A coastal walk starting with a little hike up to St Agnes Beacon for an amazing view.
 Then a stroll down to St Agnes Head, followed by a walk past Wheal Coates and stopping at Chapel Porth Beach for a cuppa.

 For restaurants in Truro, look no further than The Alverton.
 Sip cocktails overlooking the garden and indulge in award-winning Cornish cuisine.

-Step into the Christmas season in style with a festive evening in Cornwall at The Alverton.
+Step into the Christmas season in style with a festive party night in Cornwall at The Alverton.
 It's time to eat, drink and be merry!